cuzfrog/simple-cmd/README.md

 Notice, `service`, `project` and `list` are reused in the DSL.
 They have only one definition each.

 ### Validation.
-This refers to argument basic(low-level) validation
+This refers to argument basic(low-level) validation.
+Mutual limitation is defined above, and its validation is implicit.

 ```scala
 @ScmdValid